 Russia attacks Ukraine: What you need to know

-Russian troops launched a broad assault on Ukraine from three sides Thursday, an attack that brought explosions before dawn to the country's capital, Kyiv, and other cities.
+The Ukrainian military fought back on multiple fronts.
+President Volodymyr Zelensky said in a video address early Friday that 137 people, both servicemen and civilians, have been killed and hundreds more wounded.

-Ukraine's leadership said at least 40 people had been killed so far in what it called a "full-scale war" targeting the country from the east, north and south.
-It said Russia's intent was to destroy the state of Ukraine, a Western-looking democracy intent on moving out of Moscow's orbit.
+A senior U.S. defence official said Russia may be intent on seizing Kyiv, the capital, and other key cities and ultimately installing a more friendly government.

-As civilians piled into trains and cars to flee, NATO and European leaders rushed to respond, if not directly in Ukraine, with strong financial sanctions against Russia and moves to strengthen their own borders.
+As Ukrainian forces fought back and civilians piled into trains and cars to flee, the U.S. and European leaders rushed to punish Russia with strong financial sanctions.
+NATO moved to strengthen its eastern flank.

 Here are the things to know about the conflict over Ukraine and the security crisis in Eastern Europe: